All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHK-Cu may support better sleep by reducing inflammation, lowering oxidative stress, and modulating gene expression tied to circadian regulation.
 Full guide inside.

 GHK-Cu (glycyl-L-histidyl-L-lysine copper complex) may support better sleep quality by reducing systemic inflammation, lowering oxidative stress that disrupts circadian signaling, and modulating gene expression patterns involved in tissue repair and recovery.
-While GHK-Cu is not a sleep medication, its broad biological effects create conditions that favor deeper, more restorative rest.
+While GHK-Cu isn't a sleep medication, its broad biological effects create conditions that favor deeper, more restorative rest.
 This guide covers the science connecting GHK-Cu to sleep improvement, what to expect, and how physician-supervised protocols work.

 Sleep quality depends on more than just hours in bed.
-At the cellular level, inflammation and oxidative stress are two of the most significant disruptors of healthy sleep architecture.
-Elevated pro-inflammatory cytokines, including IL-6 and TNF-alpha, have been shown to fragment sleep, reduce time spent in deep (slow-wave) sleep stages, and increase nighttime awakenings.
+At the cellular level, inflammation and oxidative stress are two of the most significant disruptors of healthy sleep architecture. improved pro-inflammatory cytokines, including IL-6 and TNF-alpha, have been shown to fragment sleep, reduce time spent in deep (slow-wave) sleep stages, and increase nighttime awakenings.

 Oxidative stress compounds the problem.
 When reactive oxygen species accumulate in brain tissue, they interfere with the neurons responsible for regulating circadian rhythm and sleep-wake transitions.
 The suprachiasmatic nucleus (SCN), the brain's master clock, is particularly vulnerable to oxidative damage.